-1. Department Personnel Committee (DPC): (Approved: 4/26/07)
+B. Department Personnel Committee (DPC):

-a.
-Composition of Committee and Nomination of Candidate
+1. Composition of DPC Committee

 The DPC shall consist of 8 voting members and 2 alternates.
-The three departmental programs, Political Science, Criminal Justice, and Public Administration will each have 2 tenured faculty members serve on the DPC.
-The department, as a whole, will elect 1 tenured alternate, 2 untenured voting members, and 1 untenured alternate.
+The three departmental programs - Political Science, Criminal Justice, and Public Administration- will each have 2 tenured faculty members serve on the DPC.
+The department, as a whole, will elect 2 untenured voting members, 1 tenured alternate, and 1 untenured alternate.

-The Chairperson of the department chairs the DPC and is a non-voting member.
-The Department Chair presides at all meetings, except when the personnel action being considered involves the Chairperson, in which case the Dean presides at the meeting.
+The Department Chair serves as the chair of the DPC and is a non-voting member.
+The Department Chair presides at all meetings, except when the personnel action being considered involves the Chair, in which case the Dean of the College of Arts and Sciences presides at the meeting.

-b.
-Election of Members and Terms of Service
+2. Election of DPC Members and Terms of Service

-After being notified by the chair, the members of the faculty in Political Science, Criminal Justice, and Public Administration shall meet in their respective programs prior to the first departmental faculty meeting in the fall of each year.
+After being notified by the Department Chair, the members of the faculty in Political Science, Criminal Justice, and Public Administration shall meet in their respective programs prior to the first departmental faculty meeting in the fall of each year.
 The members of each program will nominate 1 tenured member from their program to serve on the DPC.
-[During the first year of this procedure it will be necessary to nominate 2 persons from each program.
-One will serve a two-year term and one will serve a one-year term.]

 Faculty members will be expected to participate only in those program areas in which they perform significant teaching and scholarship.
-In a case where a faculty member participates in the curriculum of more than one program, that faculty member may fully participate in the nominating process, and may serve as a representative to the DPC from any of those programs.
+In a case where a faculty member participates in the curriculum of more than one program, that faculty member may fully participate in the nominating process and may serve as a representative to the DPC from any of those programs.
 However, for the purposes of nominating and serving as a representative to the DPC, a faculty member may vote in only one program's nominating process per year.